Seungpyo1007/UmaPatcher-trans-kr/README.md

 </p>

 # MalDDalPatcher - Korean Translations
-This is the Korean translations repository for UmaPatcher.
+This is the Korean translations repository for MalDDalPatcher.

 ### How to use
 Open MalDDalPatcher, go to Settings and set these values: